Scrumbledore/Dinder/README.md

 ```

 ### Development
 This app is built in Javascript using React-Native.
-Before contributing please consider taking some time and familiarizing with [React-Native](https://facebook.github.io/react-native/).
+Before contributing please consider taking some time to familiarize yourself with [React-Native](https://facebook.github.io/react-native/).

 #### Running a Local API Server
 Start a local API server instance using nodemon, and watch for changes in the `./server` directory: